enrico111176/alfredapp/README.md

 Release Notes:
 V 1.1:
 - Added two hotkey inputs, transferring the current selected text to Alfred for getting translation.
 The used hotkeys are not imported and need to be set as wished.
-- When hitting Shift+Enter on a result, the Leo site is opened showing the search.